Social Contracts must be corrected urgently

 Export per Capita

-Similar to Professor Wilkenson’s findings, these TEP Charts confirm empirically – that countries with low social-problems – or high social contracts, typically have the highest export per capita rates and the most consistently advancing economies too.
+Similar to Professor Wilkenson’s findings, these TEP Charts confirm empirically that countries with low social-problems/ high social contracts, typically have the highest export-per-capita rates and the most consistently advancing trade balances and economies too.

 Are these truly the best measures of successful economies?
+For 2019 we didn’t have the World at our Hands Report – a ranked library of all available TEP Chart Surveys, where now we do.
 In 2020, we’ll know a little more and we will revise the SCP and Social Contract to include the best social and financial measures possible.
 As it is, 100% of The SCP’s top-20 countries have advancing economies.
-That’s a much better indicator of success than the GDP Report can offer.
+That’s a much better indicator of economic success than the GDP Report can offer.

 Social Contract is not Socialism

 Social Contracts are built by projects that produce food, shelter, healthcare, etc. and are made cost-effective by implementing a mix of both state-owned (20%) and privately-owned (80%) infrastructure producers.
-The balance of state and privately-owned productions can be adjusted during on-going project reviews whenever operating efficiency demands it as well.
+20% public : 80% private – is a typical ownership-ratio in hundreds of countries worldwide.
+This ownership mixture can be adjusted during normal operational reviews or whenever operating efficiency requires it.

 Public partnerships (20%+- public ownership), KPI monitoring, and industry quality and cost-of-living regulation are important to be managed by governments.
 So is CPI (Consumer Price Index) and housing-affordability regulations; cost-of-living must be kept in balance with incomes.